-Home health agency care

-Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which means leaving home is a major effort.

-- Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than eight hours per day and 35 hours per week) - Physical therapy, occupational therapy, and speech therapy - Physical, occupational and speech therapy services provided by an outpatient provider while you are receiving any home care services are not covered unless the home care agency agrees to cover the cost of the outpatient therapies. - Medical and social services - Medical equipment and supplies
+What you must pay when you get Services that are covered for you these services Home health agency care Cost sharing for covered services applies toward the annual out-of-Prior to receiving home health services, a doctor must certify that pocket maximum. you need home health services and will order home health services to be provided by a home health agency.
+You must be homebound, In-Network which means leaving home is a major effort. \$0 copayment for Medicare-Covered services include, but are not limited to: covered home health visit.
+Out-of-Network Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, \$0 copayment for Medicareyour skilled nursing and home health aide services combined covered home health visit. must total fewer than eight hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy o Physical, occupational and speech therapy services provided by an outpatient provider while you are receiving any home care services are not covered unless the home care agency agrees to cover the cost of the outpatient therapies.